Eightquake/dashboard/README.md

 Any questions or comments?
 Use [kontakt@victordavidsson.se](mailto:kontakt@victordavidsson.se)

 Run `npm install` after you have cloned this repo.
-Everything depends on the basedir being correct for your system.
+The node_modules folder is not committed to the repo.